alphagov/re-build-systems-test/README.md

     ]
     ```

-    Copy and send this output to the GDS Reliability Engineering team.
+    Copy and send this output to the GDS Reliability Engineering team, which will make your URL live.

-    The Reliability Engineering team will make your URL live and set up your Github OAuth so you can log in to your Jenkins.

     This step may take up to two working days.